Approximations on certain domains of $\mathbb{C}^{n}$: Introduction

 A holomorphic symplectic form $\omega$ on $\mathbb{C}^{2n}$ is closed holomorphic $2$-form on $\mathbb{C}^{2n}$ whose highest exterior power $\omega^{n}$ is nowhere vanishing.
-The standard holomorphic symplectic form on $\mathbb{C}^{2n}$ with coordinates $z_{1}, z_{2}, \cdots z_{n},~w_{1}, w_{2}, \cdots ,w_{n}$ is $ \omega= \sum_{j=1}^{n}\,dz_{i}\wedge \,dw_{i}$ Let $\Om \subset\cn$ be a domain.
-A holomorphic map $f: \Om \to \cn$ is called symplectic if $f^{*}(\om)=\om$.
+The standard holomorphic symplectic form on $\mathbb{C}^{2n}$ with coordinates $z_{1}, \cdots, z_{n},~w_{1}, \cdots ,w_{n}$ is $ \omega= \sum_{j=1}^{n}\,dz_{i}\wedge \,dw_{i}$ Let $\Om \subset\cn$ be a domain.
+A holomorphic map $f: \Om \to \cplx^{2n}$ is called symplectic if $f^{*}(\om)=\om$.
 A holomorphic vector field $V$ on $\Om$ is said to be symplectic if $\,d\iota_{V}(\om)=0$.
-An automorphism $F:\cn \to \cn $ is symplectic if $F^{*}(\om)=\om$.
+An automorphism $F:\cplx^{2n} \to \cplx^{2n} $ is symplectic if $F^{*}(\om)=\om$.
 We denote the set of all symplectic holomorphism by $Aut_{\om}(\cn)$.

-We now present an approximation result where a volume preserving biholomorphisms and symplectic biholWe now present an approximation result where a volume preserving biholomorphisms and symplectic biholomorphism that are defined on a spirallike domain, by volume preserving automorphism and symplectic automorphisms of $\cn$ respectively. omorphism that are defined on a spirallike domain, by volume preserving automorphism and symplectic automorphisms of $\cn$ respectively. \begin{theorem} Let $V \in \mathfrak{X}_{\mathcal{O}}{(\mathbb{C}^{n})}$ $(n \geq 2)$ be a complete globally asymptotic stable vector field with $V(0)=0$ and $DV(0)=A$.
-Assume that $ \Om \subseteq \cn$ is a pseudoconvex domain containing the origin and spirallike domain with respect to $V$.
-Suppose that there exists $\gamma, \alpha>0$ such that $\|X(t,z)\|\leq \gamma e^{-\alpha t}\|z\|$ for all $t \geq 0$ and for all $z \in \Om$, where $X(t,z)$ is the flow of the vector field $V$.
-Assume that
+We now present an approximation result where a volume preserving biholomorphisms and symplectic biholomorphism that are defined on a domain that is invariant under positive time flows of some vector field, by volume preserving automorphism and symplectic automorphisms of $\cn$ respectively.